-I’m currently focusing on my work as an actor…and it’s quite the adventure!
+My focus is working as an actor…and it’s quite the adventure!
 The experiences I’ve had so far, with the excitement of the unknown and what’s yet to come make it a beautiful thing.
 Then there’s being behind the camera, creating your own projects.
-Everything from pre-production and producing, to writing, directing and editing is rewarding in it’s own way.
+Everything from pre-production and producing, to writing, directing and editing is rewarding in its own way.
 Also, I’ve been involved in modeling, and despite enjoying that too, it is not part of my long term plans.
 Stunt work on the other hand, once I started training for it, I knew that it was something I’ve always wanted to do.
 So fun!

 We live in a world of limitless possibilities, with so much to explore.
 However, Earth is unimaginably smaller than what we think we know about the size of the Universe.
 Then again, you could spend a lifetime on one subject and still have so much more to learn about it.
 With that said, I have so many interests outside of film as well.

 I love the idea of self-reflection and meditation but at the same time, looking at the world and learning from those observations, not to mention from other people and living beings.
-I study martial arts not just for self-defense and it’s potential usefulness for action based sequences, but for what I’m discovering through it’s study under the guidance of an amazing, wise man.
+I study martial arts, and not just for self-defense and it’s potential usefulness for action based sequences, but for what I’m discovering through it’s study under the guidance of an amazing, wise man.
 Reading and writing are things I don’t do enough of but find important and strive to do more of.
 Living a healthy lifestyle and making healthy choices, for the mind, body and soul, although it can be difficult, is something that I think we should all try and do…and I love helping and inspiring others to do so.
 Then there’s this musical side of me, which I also want to explore further.

 The funny thing is, although pursuing this career makes a lot of sense now, I never seriously considered it before adulthood.
 I’ve studied in Computer Science and worked as a software developer before I even started thinking about acting.
 So I definitely have a strong analytical and problem solving side to me as well, which I feel I can still satisfy in other ways through daily life.
 It’s not easy to leave a “secure and well paying job” in order to pursue the arts…but, although this is said a lot, money really isn’t everything.
 My life has been really different since leaving my previous career and I’m very thankful for all the diverse experiences I’ve had…and continue to have!